 But business agility isn’t something you can implement overnight.

 Those are the attributes of static planning.
 When the world moved at a more predictable velocity, static planning was usually sufficient.
-But as the digital age emerged, companies found they needed nimble, data-driven financial modeling powered by cross-departmental collaboration and encompassing a panoramic view of the business—one where planning happened not just within finance but throughout the enterprise.
+But as the digital age emerged, companies found they needed nimble, data-driven financial modelling powered by cross-departmental collaboration and encompassing a panoramic view of the business—one where planning happened not just within finance but throughout the enterprise.
 This is active planning.
 It’s continuous, comprehensive, and collaborative.

 And it’s exactly what businesses need right now.